-The below commitments will have section numbers provided upon completion of report

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 22.1.
-Control measures to prevent the increase in local populations and spread of biting insect species of pest and health significance will be contained within a Pest Management Plan, to be implemented on an as-needs basis.
-Volume 1, Section 22.3.1, Table 22-2 22.5.
-HGPL has agreed to work with QPS on the development of the Emergency Management and Response Plan.
-Concurrently, HGPL has agreed to QPS' request to provide a room with access to a telephone and internet on the mine site if police presence is required.
-Volume 1, Section 02, response 11.K Volume 2, Appendix D, Table 4-9 22.2.
-The Proponent will develop a site specific Safety Management Plan for controlling the potential risks to the health and safety of the Project workforce to acceptable levels via validated engineered controls and well known and documented occupational health and safety management practices in accordance with relevant legislation and standards Volume 1, Section 22.3.2 22.6.
-HGPL will be in consultation with QPS to ensure that telecommunication systems can be upgraded or tailored for joint use where practicable.
-Volume 1, Section 02, response 11.L Volume 1, Section 2.23.7, Response 23.AL Volume 2, Appendix D, Table 4-9 22.3.
+22.1.
+Control measures to prevent the increase in local populations and spread of biting insect species of pest and health significance will be contained within a Pest (Human Health) Management Plan, to be implemented on an as-needs basis.

+22.2.
+Measures to safeguard workers and local residents from the spread of communicable diseases will be developed.

+22.3.
+The Proponent will develop a site specific Safety Management Plan for controlling the potential risks to the health and safety of the Project workforce to acceptable levels via validated engineered controls and well known and documented occupational health and safety management practices in accordance with relevant legislation and standards

+22.4.
 The Proponent is committed to ongoing consultation and monitoring and review of trends with regards to cumulative impacts and identifying opportunities for improvement.
-Volume 1, Section 22.3.3

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 22.4.
+22.5.
 The Proponent liaised with State Emergency Services, Queensland Fire Rescue Services (QFRS) and local ambulance and hospital services to plan emergency response procedures discussed in Volume 1, Section 24.
-Volume 1, Issue 2, Section 22.3.2.1